xianhegithub/quantitative_trading/README.md

 You first need a docker hub account and login in in the command line.

 $ docker login
-errors might occur at login, most of them can be fixed by typing in the command
+errors might occur at login, most of them can be fixed by typing in the command\
-<p>$sudo chmod 666 /var/run/docker.sock
+$sudo chmod 666 /var/run/docker.sock

 Once login, pull the container image
 $ docker pull xianhedocker/quant_trading:1.1. or